jogaudard/fluxible/README.md

 <!-- badges: end -->

-The Fluxible R package is made to transform any dataset of gas concentration over time into a gas flux dataset.
+The Fluxible R package is made to transform any dataset of gas concentration over time measured with closed loop chamber systems into a gas flux dataset.
 <!-- It was originally made to be used with a closed loop chamber system connected to a gas analyzer. -->
-Thanks to its flexibility, it works for all kinds of setups (separated files for each measurement vs continuous logging, variable vs constant chamber volume, variable vs constant measurement length, …).
-It is organized as a toolbox with one function per steps, which offers a lot of freedom.
+Thanks to its flexibility, it works for all kinds of field setup (manual or automated chambers, tents, soil respiration chambers, …) and data collection strategies (separated files for each measurement vs continuous logging, variable vs constant chamber volume, variable vs constant measurement length, …).
+It is organized as a toolbox with one function per steps, which offers a lot of freedom and backwards compatibility for ongoing projects.
 If environmental data were recorded simultaneously (photosynthetically active radiation, soil temperature, …), they can also be processed (mean, sum or median), with the same focus window as the flux estimate.

-The goal of fluxible is to provide a workflow that removes individual evaluation of each flux, reduces risk of bias, and makes it reproducible.
+The goal of `fluxible` is to provide a workflow that removes individual evaluation of each flux, reduces risk of bias, and makes it reproducible.
 Users set specific data quality standards and selection parameters as function arguments that are applied to the entire dataset.